accelerando-consulting/stacx/README.md

 that can be bridged to many smart building frameworks.

 Stacx targets the ESP8266 and ESP32 processors, using the Arduino programming framework.
-It should be relatively easily portable to other arduino-compatible boards with IP connectivity.
+We intend that it should be straightforward to add support for other arduino-compatible boards with IP connectivity.

 ## The Stacx architecture

 We term a collection of modules to be a "stack", hence the name "stacx".
-A stack consists of a CPU-and-backplane and one or more separate "leaves" which perform some task.
-Note that the leaves may be purely conceptual; we often test-build a design using stackable modules, and then design a more compact all-in-one circuit.
+A stack consists of a MCU-and-backplane and one or more separate "leaves" which perform some task.
+Note that the leaves may be purely conceptual; while we often test-build a design using discrete stackable modules, we typically then design a more compact and robust all-in-one circuit encapsulating the same capabilities.

 The term "leaf" is intended to evoke the stone sheets found in deposits of slate or other minerals.
 All the other good names were